Professional diving: Commercial diving

 Commercial diving may be considered an application of professional diving where the diver engages in underwater work for industrial, construction, engineering, maintenance or other commercial purposes which are similar to work done out of the water, and where the diving is usually secondary to the work.

 In some legislation, commercial diving is defined as any diving done by an employee as part of their job, and for legal purposes this may include scientific, public safety, media, and military diving.
-That is similar to the definition for professional diving, but in those cases the difference is in the status of the diver within the organisation of the diving contractor.
+That is similar to the definition for professional diving and occupational diving, but in those cases the difference is in the status of the diver within the organisation of the diving contractor.
 This distinction may not exist in other jurisdictions.
 In South Africa, any person who dives under the control and instructions of another person within the scope of the Occupational Health and Safety Act, 1993, is within the scope of the Diving Regulations, 2009.
 In the UK, the Diving at Work Regulations, 1997, apply.

 Major applications of commercial diving include: